Maximal lotteries: Collective preferences over lotteries

 The input to this voting system consists of the agents' ordinal preferences over outcomes (not lotteries over alternatives), but a relation on the set of lotteries can be constructed in the following way: if $p$ and $q$ are lotteries over alternatives, $p\succ q$ if the expected value of the margin of victory of an outcome selected with distribution $p$ in a head-to-head vote against an outcome selected with distribution $q$ is positive.
 In other words, $p\succ q$ if it is more likely that a randomly selected voter will prefer the alternatives sampled from $p$ to the alternative sampled from $q$ than vice versa.
 While this relation is not necessarily transitive, it does always admit at least one maximal element.

 It is possible that several such maximal lotteries exist, as a result of ties.
-However, the maximal lottery is unique whenever there the number of voters is odd.
+However, the maximal lottery is unique whenever the number of voters is odd.
 By the same argument, the bipartisan set is uniquely defined by taking the support of the unique maximal lottery that solves a tournament game.